anna-money/aio-request/README.md

 It is an example of how it should be done for aiohttp and prometheus.

-To enable client metrics just install prometheus_client and use the following code:
+To enable client metrics just install prometheus-client and use the following code:
 ```python
 import aiohttp.web
 import aio_request